Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 - **[May 2025]** I attended VSS 2025 to present a poster of working memory resource allocation project with preliminary behavioral results.

-- **[Dec 2024]** I attended NeurIPS 2024 Unireps workshop to present our project on how model modality and training objectives influence the transformers-brain alignment during visual encoding. [paper](https://openreview.net/pdf?id=t4CnKu6yXn)
+- **[Dec 2024]** I attended NeurIPS 2024 Unireps workshop to present our [paper](https://openreview.net/pdf?id=t4CnKu6yXn) on how model modality and training objectives influence the transformers-brain alignment during visual perception.